 The larvae have several stages, or instars, (five for males, six for females) with the appearance of distinctive dorsal patterns, pairs of blue and red dots, or tubercules, prominently visible in the latter stages.

 The larvae pupate in a small reddish brown coloured cocoon for 7-14 days and emerge as an adult moth; moths live for about two weeks.
 The female moth (1.5 inches, 4.0 cm) is larger than the male and is easily recognized by white wings and distinctive black wavy V-shaped markings.
 She does not fly, and remains in the general area in which she emerged from her pupal case.
 The smaller male moth is dark brown in color with black wavy V wing markings.
 The males usually emerge from the pupae earlier than the females and fly about searching for females.

 Impact & Damage

-The European Gypsy Moth, commonly referred to as Gypsy Moth in North America, is found throughout the oak forests of Europe and Eurasia as well as the across the eastern sector of the North American continent.
-A voracious defoliator, the Gypsy Moth has caused extensive damage to the oak forests of the Northeast and the Midwest US.
-Significant levels of oak morbidity and mortality have been recorded in areas repeatedly defoliated by the Gypsy Moth.
+The European Spongy Moth, commonly referred to as Spongy Moth in North America, is found throughout the oak forests of Europe and Eurasia as well as the across the eastern sector of the North American continent.
+A voracious defoliator, the Spongy Moth has caused extensive damage to the oak forests of the Northeast and the Midwest US.
+Significant levels of oak morbidity and mortality have been recorded in areas repeatedly defoliated by the Spongy Moth.